IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 - **Solution Description:**

 &nbsp;&nbsp;&nbsp;&nbsp;Our solution leverages pose estimation and exercise recognition to evaluate students' fitness performances in real-time, providing immediate feedback and ensuring correct exercise execution.
-By allowing remote participation, our software eliminates the need for students to visit the sports complex, offering flexibility and convenience.
-Nowadays, the alternative can be for example an online conference with a trainer, but it will not solve the problem of timing: students still can not take a test at any time.
-Moreover, coaches still have no chance to oversee everyone.
-Our product will allow students to take an exam in a convenient time and the exam will be fair.
+Users could use the platform for regular training, benefiting from continuous virtual guidance.
+Additionally, by allowing remote participation, our software eliminates the need for students to visit the sports complex, offering flexibility to complete fitness test at their convenience while ensuring proper technique through virtual supervision.

 - **Benefits to Users:**